the-turing-game/the-analysis/README.md

 (in plain sight) unintentionally; after all, he is making a point here, but we don't need to uphold this asymmetry of initial knowledge in precise definition of our broad category of games.

-The deceptor is lying about the fact that _he_ belongs to a certain _known_ class.
-It is easy to notice that...
+The deceptor is lying about the fact that _he_does_not_belong_ to a certain _known_ class by means of pretending to belong to another _known_ class.
+It is easy to notice that lying about the fact of belonging to an _unknown_ class is quite a bit simpler, because the interrogator of a 'man' has not only the signs of deception in his 'womanly' answers but also the signs of his true 'manliness' in the answers.